WICG/attribution-reporting-api/README.md

 # Attribution Reporting API

 _This document is an overview of the Attribution Reporting API proposal.
 The API supports clicks and views across event-level and aggregate reports.
-If you're looking specifically for the explainer for event-level click reports that used to live on this page, head over to [LINK](LINK) instead._
+If you're looking specifically for the explainer for event-level click reports that used to live on this page, head over to [Attribution Reporting API for Click-Through](https://github.com/WICG/conversion-measurement-api/blob/main/event_attribution_reporting_clicks.md) instead._

 ## Participate